mitchbne/react-listbox/README.md

 ```

 ### To Do
-- [x] Create a JSX replication of TailwindLab's Vue Listbox solution
+- [x] Create a JSX replication of TailwindLab's Vue Listbox <a href="https://github.com/tailwindlabs/tailwindui-vue">solution</a>.
-- [x] Add Typescript support for components
+- [x] Add Typescript support for components.
-- [x] Turn the components into an installable library
+- [x] Turn the components into an installable library.
 - [ ] Add support for the ListboxList component to be a React Portal.
+- [ ] Create a multi-select solution.
+- [ ] Create an input-filter solution.

 ### Basic Example
 ```jsx